parekhparth/SimpleJavaWS/README.md

 # Simple Java Web Service Template
 * This is a Java web service template which uses distributed cache over persistent data store (MongoDB in this case).
-* It's an ideal framework to scale read heavy web applications.
+* It's a framework, ideal for scaling read heavy web applications.
-* Current implementation uses MongoDB as the persistent storage and, can support Memcached or Couchbase for distributed caching and EhCache for local caching.
+* Current implementation uses MongoDB for persistent storage and, can support Memcached or Couchbase for distributed caching and EhCache for local caching.
-* Cache invalidation happens during update.
+* Cache invalidation happens during create/update.
 * The Java WS framework is mostly servlet web services hosted on Apache Tomcat container.